 Basic definitions, trees, connectedness, Eulerian and Hamiltonian graphs, matchings, edge and vertex colouring, chromatic numbers, planar graphs, directed graphs, networks.

 Introduction to the fundamental computational methods used in Industrial and Systems Engineering, with particular emphasis on optimization, numerical analysis, network flows, location and inventory control.
-Course content is supported by hands on experience with C programming language and MATLAB.
+Course content is supported by hands on experience with Python language.

 The aim of this course is to provide students an understanding of the principles and techniques used in the improvement and measurement of productivity, as well as concepts of work study and their application to the human-machine system design and interaction.
 The objective is to equip students with the ability to use and apply the techniques of method study, work […]

 Classification of scheduling models, performance criteria, concept of active schedules, single machine, flow shop and job-shop problems, parallel processor problems, constructive algorithms in scheduling, combinatorial optimization approaches.